Ancient Advertising Secrets

 The third is the most interesting which provides the connection between the mind and body/gut via the vagus nerve.

 Perched on top of that is the Limbic system.

-The limbic system is contains areas for our behavioural and emotional responses.
+The limbic system contains the areas for our behavioural and emotional responses.

-Focused around motivation, emotion, learning, and memory and giving influence to the autonomic nervous system described above.
+Focused around motivation, emotion, learning, memory and giving influence to the autonomic nervous system described above.